Skip to content

 The Cultural Layer Nobody Talks About

 Build in a written response round before the verbal one.
 At the start of a discussion, give everyone 2 minutes to write their thoughts and then go around the room.
-This equalizes airtime and ensures quieter voices get heard before louder ones set the frame.
+This equalizes airtime and ensures quieter voices get heard before the louder ones set the frame.

 Sources: